-Cathedral Clergy (see 'd' below)

-Cathedral Safeguarding Team

-Day Chaplains (see 'b' below)

-Adult Servers

-Organist/Master of the Choristers

-Assistant Organist

-Organ Scholar

-Vergers

-Lay Vicars (occasional deputies not necessary)

-Head of Learning & Engagement (L&E)

-Families and Young People's Officer

-L&E Volunteers nominated by the Head of L&E

-Schools and Adults Officer

-Partnerships Co-ordinator

-Crèche (Pebbles group) volunteers

-Tower Captain plus designated deputies who will be involved in working with young people
+Cathedral Clergy (see 'd' below) Cathedral Safeguarding Team Day Chaplains (see 'b' below) Adult Servers Organist/Master of the Choristers Assistant Organist Organ Scholar Vergers Lay Vicars (occasional deputies not necessary) L&E: Schools and Families Officer Partnerships Co-ordinator Crèche (Pebbles group) volunteers Tower Captain plus designated deputies who will be involved in working with young people b.
+Day Chaplains will normally be cleared through their parishes and the Liturgy & Music Department will monitor this process and report clearances to the Chapter Secretary.
+The Chapter Secretary will notify the Liturgy & Music Department when Day Chaplain clearances are due for five yearly renewal.
+Note: The CSO will follow up any with outstanding DBS checks.